-Distinguished delegates, ladies and gentlemen, men and women workers, all of us, it is my pleasure to address this Open Working Group session for Public Services International on behalf of the Major Group of Workers and Trade Unions.
+Distinguished representatives, ladies and gentlemen, men and women workers, all of us, it is my pleasure to address this Open Working Group session for Public Services International on behalf of the Major Group of Workers and Trade Unions.
+As you know, we are a tripartite social partner of the International Labour Organization.